 “If I knew where lightning was coming from, then I could accurately diagnose the upper atmosphere along the path that it traveled.”

 Golkowski measured the lightning’s group velocity — the speed at which the energy of a wave travels.
 Specifically, Golkowski measured the speed of the extremely low frequency (ELF) component of the waves.
-The group velocity of ELF waves are significantly less than the speed of light and the waves are more affected by the electron density profile of the atmosphere.
+The group velocity of ELF waves is significantly less than the speed of light and the waves are more affected by the electron density profile of the atmosphere.
 By knowing their traveled path, Golkowski was able to diagnose the D region.

 He used data from Vasaila, a global provider in environmental and industrial measurement, that tracks the low-frequency range of about 80 percent of the world’s lightning.
 Golkowski also leveraged his partnership with the Worldwide ELF Radiolocation Array (WERA), which operates three international receivers — in Colorado, Argentina, and Poland.
 Because there are 40 to 100 lightning strikes every second, Golkowski was able to pull in massive amounts of global data.